mautrix/docs/bridges/python/googlechat/authentication.md

 2. Send `login-cookie {the json object}` to the bot.
 3. Recent chats should now get portals automatically.
 Other chats will get portals as you receive messages.

+Note that you can't use a browser with Device Bound Session Credentials enabled.
+Firefox hasn't implemented that at all and should work, Chrome also allows disabling the feature via flags.
+Once the bridge is rewritten to use the bridgev2 architecture, mautrix-manager will also work.